rmtmckenzie/flutter_nested_navigators/README.md

 # flutter_nested_navigators

-A flutter project to show how pop in nested navigators doesn't work.
+A flutter project to show how pop in nested navigators ~~doesn't work~~ works.

 ## Using

 Build & run.
 See diagram below for explanation of pages.

        ------------
        |           |
       home      -----------------